timezonerain/Regional-Sample-Size-Planning/README.md

-# Introduction to the regional sample size planning tool
+# Introduction to the Rshiny regional sample size planning tool
 Licensed under the MPL-2.0 license.

 ### Multivation